eldrgeek/git-glitch/README.md

 #`git checkout "README.md"`

 to checkout a different file.
+See the not on problems after checkouts.

+You can put any commands that you want, not just git commands, into `doit.sh`